 Est. Reading Time: 1 Minute

 Have you ever sat down to complete a task and, three hours later, still were no closer to completing that task?
 There’s a reason for this “brain fog.”
 You need to clear your mind.
+In this article, I’ll share some exercises to clear your mind.

 Freedom (from distractions)